microsoft/spoor/docs/tutorials/fibonacci.md

 === "Swift"
     ![fib.swift with caching visualization][fib-cached-swift-visualized]

-By default, Spoor instruments all source code it compiles.
-This includes C++'s (header-only) standard library but not Swift's (dynamic) Foundations library.
+By default, Spoor instruments all source code it compiles from source.
+This includes C++'s (header-only) standard template library but not Swift's (precompiled) Foundations library.
 Therefore, calls to C++'s `std::unordered_map` appear in the trace but calls to Swift's `Dictionary` do not.

 !!! tip "Filters file"
     Filter unwanted functions from the trace by configuring `spoor_opt` with a